Oesophageal cancer research

 NICE also recommend that doctors follow up patients who've had PDT to see how well they do.
 Doctors should enter patients into clinical trials if possible.
 This will all help in finding out how well PDT works in treating early oesophageal cancer, particularly in the longer term.
 Also, different drugs have been tested for use with PDT.

-Researchers are currently looking into treating both low grade and high grade Barrett’s oesophagus with PDT.
+Researchers are looking into treating both low grade and high grade Barrett’s oesophagus with PDT.
 They hope that this treatment will destroy the abnormal cells and so stop cancer from developing in the first place.
 NICE have issued guidance to doctors about using PDT to treat high grade Barrett's oesophagus.
 Overall, most of the patients in clinical studies looking into PDT have done well.
-The very abnormal cells went away.
+The very abnormal (high grade) cells went away.
 NICE say that people should be followed up long term after this treatment.
-They say there is not enough evidence at the moment for it to be a treatment for low grade Barrett's.
+They say there is not enough evidence at the moment to show how well this treatment works for low grade Barrett's.
 We need to carry on testing it and following up patients for longer before we know how well it can prevent oesophageal cancer from developing.

-Many clinical trials are underway, testing combinations of newer chemotherapy drugs.
-Doctors continue to study different combinations of chemotherapy drugs, different doses, or different ways of giving them.
+Many clinical trials are underway testing combinations of newer chemotherapy drugs, and giving chemotherapy alongside other treatment such as radiotherapy or biological therapy.
+Doctors also continue to study chemotherapy drugs already used to treat oesophageal cancer.
+For example looking at different doses, in different combinations or at different ways of giving them.
 The aim of this type of research is to get better results when treating oesophageal cancer with chemotherapy.
 This is quite complicated because the research has to be carried out for different stages of cancer.
-Just because a combination of chemotherapy drugs helps with advanced cancer doesn’t necessarily mean that it will help to stop your cancer coming back if you have the same treatment before surgery.
+For example, just because a combination of chemotherapy drugs helps with advanced cancer doesn’t necessarily mean that it will help to stop your cancer coming back if you have the same treatment before surgery.

-The OE05 trial is comparing two combinations of chemotherapy before surgery for oesophageal cancer.
+The OE05 trial is comparing 2 combinations of chemotherapy before surgery for oesophageal cancer.
 These combinations are Cisplatin and 5FU (CF) and ECX.
 Doctors want to find out which is the best combination to use before surgery.
+This trial has closed and we are waiting for the results.

 A clinical trial called REAL 2 compared the chemotherapy drugs 5FU with capecitabine, and cisplatin with oxaliplatin in stomach and oesophageal cancer that has already spread.
 The results showed that capecitabine worked as well as 5FU, and oxaliplatin worked as well as cisplatin.
 And the quality of life of people on the different chemotherapy treatments was similar.

-In a small trial, doctors are testing ECF chemotherapy with a drug called decitabine which may make the cancer cells more sensitive to treatment.
+In a small trial, doctors have been testing ECF chemotherapy with a drug called decitabine, which may make the cancer cells more sensitive to treatment.
 This is an early phase trial and the people taking part have advanced oesophageal cancer.
+This trial has closed and we are waiting for the results.

 Some research has been carried out with drugs called taxanes (docetaxel (Taxotere) and paclitaxel (Taxol)) in advanced oesophageal cancer.
 The results are promising but more research needs to be done to compare this treatment with the drugs that are currently considered standard treatment.

-The COUGAR-02 trial looked at how well docetaxel worked for stomach cancer that had come back after chemotherapy.
+The COUGAR-02 trial looked at how well docetaxel worked for oesophageal cancer or stomach cancer that had come back after chemotherapy.
 The researchers found that on average people who had docetaxel lived longer than people who just had treatment to control symptoms.

 A study is looking at how chemotherapy affects your level of fitness.
 Some hospitals routinely use a heart and lung test called a cardiopulmonary exercise test (CPET).
 This is to measure your fitness before surgery.
 The researchers in this study want to use CPET to measure fitness before and after chemotherapy.
 They also want to find out how people are after surgery.
 The aim of this study is to find out if CPET can predict whether someone will be fit for surgery after having chemotherapy.